seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Old men forget: yet all shall be forgot,
 But he'll remember with advantages
 What feats he did that day: then shall our names.
-Familiar in his mouth as household words
-Harry the king, Bedford and Exeter,
-Warwick and Talbot, Salisbury and Gloucester,
-Be in their flowing cups freshly remember'd.
 This story shall the good man teach his son;
 And Crispin Crispian shall ne'er go by,
 From this day to the ending of the world,